Our vision

 General Counsel

-Sebastian joined Grünenthal in 2018, bringing with him more than 10 years of expertise in executive roles and strategic legal consultancy, to build and lead the General Counsel area, which comprises Legal, Responsibility, Compliance, Risk, Internal Audit, Patents and Trademarks, and Legal Operations.
+Sebastian joined Grünenthal in 2018, bringing with him more than 10 years of expertise in executive roles and strategic legal consultancy, to build and lead the General Counsel area, which comprises Legal, Responsibility, Compliance, Enterprise Risk, Internal Audit, Patents and Trademarks, and Legal Operations.
 In his role, Sebastian ensures that Grünenthal receives best-in-class, in-house advice to support the sustainable implementation and evolution of its strategy.
 Examples include our strategic mergers and acquisitions such as the joint venture with Kyowa Kirin International in 2023.

 Quentin Le Masne de Chermont